mulesoft/api-policies/wss-soap-saml-assertion-policy/README.md

 	   </soap:Body>
 	</soap:Envelope>

-You need to specify a path to the crypto file that contains some Web Security configuration data.
 For more information on SAML, please visit [Wiki of the OASIS Security Services (SAML) Technical Committee](https://wiki.oasis-open.org/security/FrontPage).

 #### Configuration